Evaluating Extreme Precipitation Forecasts: A Threshold-Weighted, Spatial Verification Approach for Comparing an AI

 ASOS data have previously been used to evaluate the HRRR model \citep[e.g.,][]{Ikeda_2013, Fovell_2022}, but, to our knowledge, have not been used to evaluate an AIWP model.

-We also generated annual 99th and 99.9th percentile climatological thresholds for six-hour precipitation accumulations at each station to define extreme precipitation events.
-Since long time series are not available for all stations in the ASOS dataset, we used the grid-point that station was located in from the ERA5 reanalysis data from 1990-2020 to generate these thresholds.
-These thresholds will differ to those derived directly from the station data, but will be used in this framework as a reference to define extreme events.
+To define thresholds for extreme precipitation events, several options can be considered, each addressing slightly different questions.
+These include using fixed thresholds across all stations, annual climatological thresholds for each station, or seasonally varying climatological thresholds at each station.
+In this study, we adopt annual climatological thresholds for each station, which aligns with approaches used by some meteorological agencies in operational warning services.
+Specifically, we define extreme precipitation events using the 99th and 99.9th percentile thresholds of six-hour precipitation accumulations at each station.
+As long observational time series are not available for all stations in the ASOS dataset, these thresholds are derived from ERA5 reanalysis data (1990–2020) at the grid point corresponding to each station location.
+These thresholds may differ from those derived directly from station observations; however, in the absence of a universally defined threshold for extreme precipitation, the exact choice of threshold is inherently somewhat subjective.